 Boiler Insurance Cover: What to Consider

-If you live in rented accommodation then you’re not going to be able to get cover for the boiler.
-Your landlord will be responsible for the boiler and for any faults and breakdowns that may occur.
+If you’re renting then you’re not going to be able to get cover for the boiler.
+Your landlord will be responsible for the boiler and any faults.

-It’s worth having a read through your existing home insurance policy because your boiler could already be covered as standard, or as an extra add on cost.
+To find out, you’ll need to have a read through your home insurance policy.
+Your boiler could be covered as standard, or as an extra add on cost.
 So because certain home insurance policies actually include boiler breakdowns it’s always best to check the small print.

 Get Boiler Quotes